Originally from Canada, Pierre headed for the first time to Japan in August 2002. Many years and memories…

-Those years were thus spent on studies in the field of professional photography, followed by various related and non-related jobs, and then by studies in the business world by completing a bachelor of commerce in finance and management.
+Those years were thus spent on studies in the field of professional photography, followed by various related and non-related jobs, and then studies in the field of business.

-It was actually during his studies at the Montréal business school that, in 2002, several unrelated events made him decide to buy an airplane ticket for Western Japan.
-In lieu of preparation, 1000$ and a friend’s family who would host him for a month.
+It was in 2002 that several unrelated events made him decide to buy an airplane ticket for Western Japan.
+In lieu of preparation, 1000$ in cash, a 500$ student credit card and a friend’s family who would host him for a month.

 “Before I left, so as to have a taste of what was to come, I had read the famous Musashi by Eiji Yoshikawa which I had come across by chance in my university book store.”

 “During a trip with friends, as we were passing through an area called Osafune, in Okayama prefecture, I saw a sign on which was written the famous Bizen name.
 I had then suddenly remembered an excerpt in Yoshikawa’s book, where Musashi visits a sword polisher, and he is told that he owns a «very fine Bizen sword».”

 That same night, at a guesthouse in the area, he had asked a friend to search the area for a traditional swordsmith, without actually believing that there were still any alive.
 In fact, not only did they find one, but the craftsman invited them to visit him the next day.